 What is UBCO doing to reduce window collisions?

-Responding to the Fall 2023 Bird Strike Monitoring Program, UBC Okanagan initiated a project to install bird friendly film on the University House.
+Responding to the Fall 2023 Bird Strike Monitoring pilot, UBC Okanagan initiated a project to install bird friendly film on the University House.
 The film was installed in late-June and will be monitored for effectiveness.

 What can building occupants do to reduce window collisions?